"""Sequence provider class."""

 envelope = resample(envelope_scaled, num=num_samples)

-# Only precalculate carrier time array, calculate carriere here to take into account the
+# Only precalculate carrier time array, calculate carrier here to take into account the

 # frequency and phase offsets of an RF block event